What is the purpose of fireplace tools?

 The purpose of the poker is to poke in the fire and to shift wood so that more oxygen reaches the fire and the fire burns better.
 The poker must also be long enough for larger fires.

 A fireplace brush has as its primary purpose to sweep the ashes blown out of the fireplace back into the fireplace.
-In addition, the fireplace brush is used to clean the fireplace.
+In addition, the brush is used to clean the fireplace when doing a thorough cleaning.
 The ashes are scooped out with a fireplace shovel, and then the fireplace is swept clean with a fireplace brush.

 For fireplace brushes, the width of the brush and the shape of the brush (round or elongated) are particularly important.
 With smaller, round fireplace brushes, you can get into corners and holes better.